High Dimensional Discrete Integration over the Hypergrid: Introduction

 Similar counting problems arise when one wants to compute the partition functions of the well-known probabilistic generative models of statistical physics, such as the Ising model, or more generally the Ferromagnetic Potts Model \cite{potts1952some}.
 Given a graph $G(V,E)$, and a label-space $Q \equiv \{0,1,2,\dots, q-1\}$, the partition function $Z(G)$ of the Potts model is given by,

 where $\zeta$, $J$ and $H$ are system-constants (representing the temperature, spin-coupling and external force), $\delta(x,y)$ is the delta-function that is $1$ if and only if $x=y$ and otherwise $0$, and $\sigma$ represents a label-vector, where $\sigma(u)$ is the label of vertex $u$.

 It has been shown that, under the availability of an NP-oracle, every problem in \#P can be approximated within a factor of $(1\pm \epsilon), \epsilon >0$, with high probability via a randomized algorithm \cite{stockmeyer1985approximation}.
 This result says \#P can be approximated by ${\rm BPP}^{\rm NP}$ and the power of an NP-oracle and randomization is sufficient.
-However, depending on the weight function $w(\cdot)$, eq.~\eqref{eq:main} may or may not be in \#P.
+However, depending on the weight function $w(\cdot)$, eq.~\eqref{eq:main} may not be in \#P. There are related approaches to count the number of models of propositional formulas based on SAT-solvers, such as \cite{birnbaum1999good,bayardo2000counting,wei2005new,pesant2005counting,chakraborty2014distribution,chakraborty2016algorithmic} among others.

-Recently, Ermon et al. proposed an alternative approach to solve these counting problems \cite{ermon2013taming,ermon2013optimization} by breaking them into multiple optimization problems.
-Namely, they use families of hash functions $h: \Omega \to \tilde{\Omega}, |\tilde{\Omega}| < |\Omega|,$ and use a (possibly NP) oracle that can return the correct solution of the optimization problem: $ \max_{\sigma: h(\sigma) = a} w(\sigma). $ We call this oracle a MAX-oracle.
-In particular, when $\Omega$ can be represented as $\{0,1\}^n$, and $h(\cdot)$ is a random hash function, assuming the availability of a MAX-oracle, Ermon et al. \cite{ermon2013taming} propose a randomized algorithm that approximates the discrete sum within a factor of sixteen (a 16-approximation) with high probability.
-Ermon et al. use simple linear sketches over $\ff_2$, i.e., the hash function $h_{A,b}:\ff_2^n \to \ff_2^m, A \in \ff_2^{m \times n}, b \in \ff_2^m$ is defined to be
+The standard techniques to evaluate eq.~\eqref{eq:main} include the very influential fast variational methods \cite{wainwright2008graphical}, and Markov-Chain-Monte-Carlo based sampling schemes \cite{jerrum1996markov}.
+In practice, except for limited number of cases, these approaches are mostly used in a heuristic manner without nonasymptotic qualitative guarantees.
+Recently, Ermon et al. proposed an alternative approach (that they call \texttt{WISH} - Weighted-Integrals-And-Sums-By-Hashing) to solve these counting problems \cite{ermon2013taming,ermon2013optimization} by breaking them into multiple optimization problems.
+Namely, they use families of hash functions $h: \Omega \to \tilde{\Omega}, |\tilde{\Omega}| < |\Omega|,$ and use a (possibly NP) oracle that can return the correct solution of the optimization problem: $ \max_{\sigma: h(\sigma) = a} w(\sigma), $ for any $a \in \tilde{\Omega}$.
+We call this oracle a MAX-oracle.
+In particular, when $\Omega=\{0,1\}^n$, and $h(\cdot)$ is a random hash function, assuming the availability of a MAX-oracle, Ermon et al. \cite{ermon2013taming} propose a randomized algorithm that approximates the discrete sum within a factor of sixteen (a 16-approximation) with high probability.
+Ermon et al. use simple linear sketches over $\ff_2$ (the finite field of size 2), i.e., the hash function $h_{A,b}:\ff_2^n \to \ff_2^m, A \in \ff_2^{m \times n}, b \in \ff_2^m$ is defined to be

 where the arithmetic operations are over $\ff_2$.
 The matrix $A$ and the vector $b$ are randomly and uniformly chosen from the respective sample spaces.
 The MAX-oracle in this case simply provides solutions to the optimization problem: $ \max_{\sigma \in \ff_2^n: A\sigma = b} w(\sigma). $